Ouxsoft/LivingMarkup/examples/README.md

 This example shows how to build a dynamic page using PXP.

 ## [BitwiseExample](BitwiseExample/index.php)
-This example shows how to use variable named dynamic elements and pass arguments.
+This example shows how to DynamicElements pass arguments.

 ## [WebsiteSpoofingExample](WebsiteSpoofingExample/index.php)
 This example demonstrates how easy is it is to spoof an existing web page using PHP.